ioan-ghisoi-cko/frames-android/README.md

 ## Demo
 To simply see a demo of the module and interact with the features you can clone this repo and open the project in Android Studio.

+> If you want to test fetures that involve a backend (for doing a charge) you have a simple demo [here](https://github.com/ioan-ghisoi-cko/mobile-sdk-backend)

 ```sh
 git clone https://github.com/ioan-ghisoi-cko/frames-android.git
 ```